urre/albumcoverfinder/readme.txt

 == Installation ==

-1. Upload the `nice-search` folder to your `/wp-content/plugins/` directory
+1. Upload the `albumcoverfinder` folder to your `/wp-content/plugins/` directory
 2. Activate the "Album Cover Finder" plugin in your WordPress administration interface
 3. Done!

 == Feedback ==

-Like the plugin?
-Dislike it?
-Got bugs or feature request?
-Great!
 Contact me at hej@urre.me or at https://twitter.com/urre and hopefully I can do something about it.

 == Screenshots ==

 1. A search for Miles Davis - Kind Of Blue.
-Add image as featured image, attachment or to post editor.

 == Frequently Asked Questions ==